BU-ISCIII/relecov-tools/README.md

     --dev                                    Flag: Test submission
     --upload_fastq                           Flag: Upload fastq files.
-Mandatory for "add" action -m", --metadata_types                    List of metadata xml types to submit [study,experiment,run,sample] -o, --output-dir                         Directory where the generated output will be saved.
+Mandatory for "add" action -m", --metadata_types                    List of metadata xml types to submit [study,experiment,run,sample] -o, --output_dir                         Directory where the generated output will be saved.
     --help                                   Show this message and exit.

 ```